Throughout International Women’s Month, we’re sharing a new blog each Monday showcasing the careers and accomplishments of women at PI.

 An evolving culture of allyship

 Through these models and the conversations they’ve led to, Tiffany affirms that PI has enhanced its environment.
-The company is thinking more about allyship than ever before.
+The company is thinking more about allyship and creating a workplace of psychological safety than ever before.

 Seemingly small actions, like adding pronouns to email, Slack, or Zoom, can go a long way toward promoting inclusivity.
 Job descriptions have been adjusted, no longer listing formal education as standard requirements.
 And the community has become more broadly aware of word choice.
 People think twice before addressing a group as “you guys,” even if that’s a phrase they’ve been saying without ill intent since childhood.